partials-music/kononotronics/README.md

 I, I ended up in a city
   I, I stumbled up on a city
-but hearing another city where my friends cant but hearing another city where my friends speak cemented inside a shadow while the sun beat
+and hearing a language you can speak but I can't and hearing a language they can speak but I can't around me, another city where I can't speak but hearing another city where my friends cant but hearing another city where my friends speak cemented inside a shadow while the sun beat
   I ended up in a ruin where the noon beats